Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

+First, to meet a hard deadline of an operation or to ensure system's timely performance in practice, it may often be the case that the communication delay of event $\sigma$ is bounded by $d \in \mathbb{N}-\{0\}$ $tick$s.
+In this case, the lower time bounds of $\sigma'$ and $\sigma''$ are both set to be $0$ and the upper bounds to be $d$, which means that the time consumed for transmitting the occurrence of $\sigma$ from ${\bf G}_k$ to ${\bf G}_l$ {\it and} that for acknowledging the receival of $\sigma$ from ${\bf G}_l$ to ${\bf G}_k$ should be both no more than $d$ $tick$s.

-In case there happens to be no specific deadline requirement on transmission of event $\sigma \in \Sigma_{k,com,l}$, or simply no {\it a priori} knowledge is available of a delay bound on $\sigma$, it may be reasonable to consider {\it unbounded delay} of $\sigma$-communication.
+Second, in case there happens to be no specific deadline requirement on transmission of event $\sigma \in \Sigma_{k,com,l}'$, or simply no {\it a priori} knowledge is available of a delay bound on $\sigma$, it may be reasonable to consider {\it unbounded delay} of $\sigma$-communication.
 This means that the transmission of $\sigma$ may take {\it indefinite} time to complete, although it will complete eventually.
-For unbounded delay, we propose a channel model ${\bf CH}(k,\sigma,l)$, as displayed in Fig.~\ref{fig:unbounded_channel}; the model will be treated as a plant component.
+So, in this case, $\sigma'$ and $\sigma''$ both have lower bound $0$ and upper bound $\infty$ (i.e. they may occur at any time after they become eligible to).